João Gomes (singer): Biography

 Gomes was born in Serrita, Pernambuco, the son of a barber and a farmer.
+His middle name, Fernando, is a tribute to an uncle who was a cowboy, following the tradition of passing a cowboy’s name to a newborn relative as a way of inheriting the courage, bravery, and skill of the deceased.

 At a young age, he moved to Petrolina with his family, where he sang in the church choir from the age of seven.
 In 2019, while studying animal agriculture at the Federal Institute of Pernambuco, he began to record videos and publish them online, garnering some popularity.

 His debut album, Eu tenho a senha, was released in June 2021 and reached #40 on the Billboard Global 200.

 The following month, the first track from the album, "Meu Pedaço de Pecado", reached the top position on Spotify's "50 most played in Brazil" playlist, and also appeared in the platform's Top 50 Global playlist.
 At the 2021 Multishow Awards, Gomes was nominated for the New Artist award, while "Meu Pedaço de Pecado" was nominated for the Hit of the Year award.

 Gomes sings in the forró genre, drawing inspiration from Serrita's cowboy culture.

+His first DVD was recorded in Recife on August 17, 2022.
+The concert took place at Marco Zero and featured special appearances by Vanessa da Mata, rapper L7nnon, and Fagner.
+The performance drew 150,000 people.

+On September 5, João Gomes performed for the first time at the Rock in Rio festival, one of the largest music festivals in the world.

+In September 2023, he became the first piseiro singer to be nominated for a Latin Grammy, in the category of Best Portuguese Language Roots Album, with the album Raiz.
+In September 2024, he was nominated again in the same category, with the album De Norte a Sul.
+In 2025, he received another nomination in the same category, with the album Dominguinho, an award he won.

+João Gomes was responsible for launching NPR’s international Tiny Desk program in Brazil.
+The inaugural episode aired on October 7, 2025, featuring an approximately twenty-minute performance by João with his band.

-He cites Belchior and Cartola as his influences.
+João Gomes sings in the forró genre, drawing inspiration from the cowboy culture of Pernambuco.
+He cites Luiz Gonzaga, Belchior, and Cartola as his influences.